cs-ed/edtech-plan-jandrew4643/README.md

 well as any software the instructor will use.
 This should include any software installed as well as any online services.

+* Google Classroom as a learning managment system
+* codehs.com as student IDE for python, python (turtle) or java
+* Runestone: Foundations of Python Programming textbook and workbook
+* Computational Fairy Tales Blog used for reading for understanding

 ### Hardware Specifications

 Describe the hardware requirements for your class.
 Provide specific requirements